Trainability barriers and opportunities in quantum generative modeling: Introduction

 In this work, we provide a thorough study of trainability barriers and opportunities in quantum generative modelling.
 Critical to our analysis is the distinction between explicit and implicit models and losses.
 Explicit models provide efficient access directly to the model probabilities, whereas implicit models only provide samples drawn from their distribution~\cite{mohamed2016learning}.
 Quantum circuit Born machines (QCBMs)~\cite{benedetti2019generative}, the focus of this work, encode a probability distribution in an $n$-qubit pure state and thus are a paradigmatic example of an implicit model.
 Mirroring the capabilities of the models, explicit losses are those that are formulated explicitly in terms of the model and target probabilities, whereas implicit losses compare samples from the model and the training distribution.
 The most commonly used explicit loss for quantum generative models is the Kullbach-Leibler (KL) divergence~\cite{KLD}.
 Other examples include the Jensen-Shannon divergence (JSD), the total variation distance (TVD) and the classical fidelity.
 The Maximum Mean Discrepancy (MMD)~\cite{Gretton2012mmd} on the other hand is one of the leading examples of an implicit loss.

 Here we argue that the tension between using an implicit generative model (providing only samples) with an explicit loss (requiring access to probabilities) leads to a new flavour of barren plateau.
 This result disqualifies all before-mentioned explicit losses, and crucially the KL divergence, for efficient training of QCBMs without a strong inductive bias towards the target distribution.
 In contrast, the MMD as an implicit loss exhibits more nuanced behaviour and can be either trainable or untrainable.
 By viewing the classical MMD loss as the expectation value of a quantum observable, we show that varying the bandwidth parameter of a Gaussian kernel interpolates the MMD loss between a loss composed of predominantly global terms and one composed of low-bodied terms with either exponentially or polynomially decaying loss variances in the number of qubits.
+In particular, we derive a polynomial lower bound on the loss for a wide family of different classes of structured and unstructured models that depends only on the effective entanglement light cone of the circuit.
 These results are summarised in Table~\ref{table:summary-of-results}.

 In parallel, we provide insights into how the globality of a generative loss affects the types of correlations in a dataset that can reliably be learned.
 In particular, we show that a $k$-bodied loss (see Fig.~\ref{fig:weight_mmd_operator}) cannot distinguish between distributions that agree on all $k$-marginals but disagree about higher-order correlations.
 Hence we argue that in the context of quantum generative modelling it is advantageous to train on \textit{full-bodied} losses, that is losses containing both low and high-bodied terms, rather than the purely local losses advocated elsewhere in quantum machine learning.
 The MMD is then a promising candidate choice for the training of QCBMs as its bodyness can be controlled via the bandwidth parameter.